utils.leanix_client_module

 {workspace} = workspace name

-Gets the permission object for a user, either by user_id
+Gets the permission object for a user, either by user_id or by mail address.

 Example: